AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

     A new string is returned.

--   Example: The following example converts a dictionary to a JSON string.
+-   Example: Convert a dictionary to a JSON string.

     Raw log entry: